 Forensic Pathologists: Forensic pathologists help in determining the time and cause of death in police cases.

-Clinical Forensic Medicine Experts: Clinical Forensic experts work as the examiner of victims or the dead person who have injuries while committing a crime and provide certain conclusions regarding the time of the crime.
+Clinical Forensic Medicine Experts: Clinical Forensic experts work as the examiner of victims or a dead person who have injuries while committing a crime and provide certain conclusions regarding the time of the crime.

-Forensic Serology Experts: They help in analyzing the blood groups, blood samples, and other body fluids and perform DNA tests to identify the victim of the crime.
+Forensic Serology Experts: They help in analyzing blood groups, blood samples, and other body fluids and perform DNA tests to identify the victim of the crime.

-Forensic Chemists: Forensic chemists help in detection and identification of traces and evidence of illicit drugs that are used in certain cases like explosions and gunshot residues etc.
+Forensic Chemists: Forensic chemists help in the detection and identification of traces and evidence of illicit drugs that are used in certain cases like explosions and gunshot residues etc.

-Forensic Linguists: Forensic linguist’s analyses the content or the statements of written or oral statements of all the victims, culprits etc. collected by the police and investigators.
+Forensic Linguists: Forensic linguists analyses the content or the statements of written or oral statements of all the victims, culprits etc. collected by the police and investigators.

 Forensic Expert/ Scientists: Forensic scientists work as part of evidence teams and also work with the police and investigators while investigating the crime to get major crime evidence.